enparadigm/sharpsell-documentations/docs/platform/react/android/using-sharpsell-react-native.md

 ## Step 3: Adding Sharpsell SDK Entry points

 :::note
-Make sure to call ` Sharpsell.INSTANCE.initialize` function before calling any other below mentioned entry points.
+Make sure to call ` Sharpsell.INSTANCE.initialize` function before calling any other below-mentioned entry points.
 :::

-To make Sharpsell SDK entry points, user should create another .java file where we call the package `SharpSellSDKPackage` which we made earlier.
+To make Sharpsell SDK entry points, the user should create another .java file where we call the package `SharpSellSDKPackage` which we made earlier.

 ```
 package com.myreactnative;